diegosc78/docker-shinobi/README.md

 I hope they take my work, improve it and include it inside official repo.

-## Why I built this image
+## Features.
+Why I built this image

 I want an image for my home kubernetes cluster (mix of raspberry, rock64, celeron)
 - multiarch (at least arm64, x86)
 - with few layers
+- newer node (24) and OS (trixie) version (less vulnerabilities, more fixes, better performance)
 - slim, or, at least, not so big
-- with no database server included (I have my own separated mariadb server)
+- with no database server included (a bit more lightweight and clean, you can have your own separated mariadb server)
 - a bit less unsecure (without a bunch of libs and shell tools included)

 ## Warning and disclaimer